-Stick vacuums are ideal for individuals who live in a small apartment or a condo that has smooth flooring or a low carpet.
+Stick vacuums are ideal for individuals who live in a small apartment or a condo that has hard floor, tile floor or a low carpet.
 Stick vacuums are very lightweight, easy to use, and are great for quick cleaning.
 They are also good for spot cleaning as well.
 Some models transform into handheld vacuums that you can use to clean tight spots such as those hard to reach couch places.

 Canisters are ideal for homes and offices that have bare floors and light carpeting.
 They are also easy to use and light enough to carry anywhere in your house.
 They are best used to clean stairs, drapes, under your furniture, and upholstery.

 Upright vacuum are ideal for places that are carpeted with some hard floor areas.
 They are great for large open areas.
 Most of these models have closed bagged systems and a superb filtration, making them great for individuals suffering from allergies